rafanate20/golang_basics/README.md

 Firstable clone the repository from github.

-## To Run directly on a Docker container exec this:
+## From Docker: to run directly on a Docker container exec follow this steps:

 ```
 # make docker-build